trans/fulang/README.md

 ## Lesson 10: Tense and Aspect

-Unlike English and most other languages, tense and aspect are optional.
+Unlike English and most other languages, tense and aspect are optional and in a certain sense aren't even part of the grammar.
 This will seem strange to most people.
 After all, all events happen in time.
 But the beauty of this is that the temporal information of the statement can be set before hand, or clarified after the fact.
 This removes a lot of unnecessary verbage from sentences.
 For example, by starting a story out, "Long long ago...", there really is no need to use the past tense with every verb that follows.
 We have already been informed that the story is set in the past.

 There are three tense *un wr*